orfjackal/codecamp2012-warmit/README.md

-# cljs-hello
+# WarmIt!

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!
+A game made in a single day.

 ## Usage

-FIXME
+Down arrow to arm catapult, space to shoot!

 ## License